Direct Fairways Lawsuit

 Role of State and Federal Laws

-State attorneys general often review large complaint patterns.
+State attorneys general often review patterns of large complaints.
 They can bring actions against companies that break consumer laws.
 Federal agencies can also step in if the issue affects many states.

 These laws help keep markets fair.
 They also give consumers tools to fight back.